dvannoy/spark-monitoring/README.md

 Copy the JAR files and init scripts to Databricks.

-1. Use the Azure Databricks CLI to create a workspace directory named **/databricks/spark-monitoring** for the init script and a DBfS directory named **dbfs:/databricks/spark-monitoring** for the JAR:
+1. Use the Azure Databricks CLI to create a workspace directory named **/databricks/spark-monitoring** for the init script and a DBFS directory named **dbfs:/databricks/spark-monitoring** for the JAR:

     ```bash
     databricks workspace mkdirs /databricks/spark-monitoring